National Conservation Zoo

 Conservation Scientist: Social Science • Science

-Bridget is a Conservation Scientist in Social Science.
-Through her career she has built up interest and expertise in the unique position zoos have in bridging the gap between people and conservation and how people shape successful biodiversity conservation.
-Her current research is focused on how zoos meet global biodiversity targets, specifically targets related to human wellbeing and nature connection.
+Bridget is a Conservation Scientist in Social Science with expertise in the unique role zoos play in bridging the gap between people and conservation, and how people shape successful biodiversity conservation.
+Her current research focuses on how zoos meet global biodiversity targets, and whether they contribute to human wellbeing and nature connection.
+Her project specifically seeks to address Target 12 of the Kunming-Montreal Global Biodiversity Framework (increasing access to and benefits from green and blue space).
+You can find more on her work here.

 Areas of interest: nature connection, wellbeing, greenspace, global biodiversity targets, human dimensions of conservation